thiago-a-souza/hive/README.md

 ### Partitions

 In RDBMS world, partitions can segment tables based on a column for performance purposes.
-Hive follows that concept by creating subdirectories under the folder's table.
+Hive follows that concept by creating subdirectories under the table's folder.
 That way each subdirectory stores files for the corresponding  partition.
 Hive uses a different syntax to declare partitions, the column being partitioned cannot be in the *CREATE TABLE* statement because it creates columns specified in the *PARTITION BY* clause.

 Once the partition is declared in the table structure, the actual partition values should be added to the table.
 The *LOAD* statement can add them if the partition names and values are provided.
 Alternatively, the *ALTER TABLE* statement can also add partition values.

 **a) Creating partitions with LOAD**

-Notice that creating a partitioned table only creates the table folder.
-After running the *LOAD* statement we can see that a partition and a subdirectory *country=USA* was created.
+Notice that creating a partitioned table only creates the table's folder.
+After running the *LOAD* statement, we can see that a partition and a subdirectory *country=USA* was created.

 ```
 hive> CREATE TABLE hr.employees_partitioned (